F1: Disruption or unwanted impacts from flooding or coastal erosion

 Readiness and links to data

 The Environment Agency modelling and mapping of the flood risk around a property is grouped into 4 categories of flood likelihood from high (a greater than 1 in 30 chance in any given year) to very low (a less than 1 in 1,000 chance of flooding in any given year).
-The modelling approach has gone through a significant update over the past few years, and a new national assessment of risk will be available from late 2024 using this approach.
-This new approach will combine national and local modelling into a single source of information on the likelihood of flooding to areas around a property.
+The modelling approach has gone through a significant update over the past few years, and a new National Flood Risk Assessment (NaFRA) using this approach was published in December 2024.
+This new approach combines national and local modelling into a single source of information on the likelihood of flooding to areas around a property.
 This approach takes into account river, sea and rainfall information, the topography, as well as flood assets, such as flood defences and their condition.
-Alongside this, the Environment Agency is also developing richer information about flood risk, including the possible impacts of climate change for specific climate change scenarios.

-The government set out its policies to tackle flood and coastal erosion risk in the long-term in the Flood and Coastal Erosion Risk Management Policy Statement.
 The Environment Agency's National Flood and Coastal Erosion Risk Management Stategy for England sets out measures and actions to achieve a nation resilient to climate change.
 Delivery is led by the Environment Agency and other risk management authorities as set out in the Flood and Water Management Act 2010.

 The Environment Agency's annual Flood and coastal erosion risk management report expands upon this indicator with additional datasets and case studies as well as highlighting details of government investment into tackling flooding and coastal erosion.